 A potential obstacle for the achievement of a single market for IoT has to do with the capacity to handle diverse and very large volumes of connected devices, as well as the need to securely identify them so they can be plugged into IoT networks.
 In this context, it is important to promote an interoperable IoT numbering space for a universal object identification system that transcends geographical limits, and an open one for object authentication.

-The 'European strategy for data' contributes to the creation of a European single market for IoT.
-This strategy proposes policy and legal solutions concerning the free flow of data across national borders in the EU, and liability issues in complex environments such as the IoT one.
-Liability is crucial to enhancing legal certainty around IoT products and services.
-To provide a first mapping of liability challenges that occur in the context of emerging digital technologies, including IoT, the European Commission published a staff working document on liability for emerging digital technologies.
+The European strategy for data contributes to the creation of a European single market for IoT.
+This strategy proposes policy and legal solutions concerning the free flow of data across national borders within the EU.
+It also covers liability in complex environments such as that of the IoT, which is crucial to enhancing legal certainty around IoT products and services.
+In order to provide a first mapping of liability challenges that occur in the context of emerging digital technologies, including the IoT, the Commission published a staff working document on liability for emerging digital technologies.